 The heading structure follows a top-down progression for all sections of your paper.
 Level 1 is used for the paper title.
 If two levels of headings are needed in a paper, use heading Levels 1 and 2; if three levels of headings are needed, use Levels 1, 2, and 3; and so on.
 One section may use fewer levels of subheadings than another.
-(Do not apply rules for Headings to the cover page of papers where bold type is used for the entire page, as indicated on page 6.)
+Please follow the APA guidance for formatting headings: https://apastyle.apa.org/style-grammar-guidelines/paper-format/headings